DOI-USGS/planetary-ard/content/tutorials/qgis_3d.md

 The VRT that was created in the ROI contains 83 DTMs, but only a single layer is added to QGIS.
 Why is this?
 The VRT is a virtual mosaic of all of the DTMs and is effectively combined into a single raster layer.
 Therefore, it is important to note that this product does contain less data than one would have if they loaded in 83 individual DTMs.
 This produce also inevitably has small discontinuities in the $z$ dimension due to misalignments to MOLA[^1].

 ### 3b.
+Load the MOLA Shaded Relief (Optional)
+By adding the VRT first, the project SRS is set properly.
+If you have worked through our QGIS WMS tutorial, add the MOLA shaded relief product.
+If you haven't, skip this step.
+### 3c.
 Create a Hillshade of the DTM
 To create the hillshade:
 1. Right click on the DTM in the Table of Contents (ToC) and select *Properties*.
 2. In the properties dialog, select *Symbology*.
 3. In the *Render type* dropdown, select *Hillshade*.
-4. Set the *Z Factor* to 2.5.
-This applies a 2.5x vertical exaggeration to the DTM which results in a nice looking, albeit artificial final product.
-5. **Optional**: Check the *Multidirectional* box (it makes a more even hillshade with less stark shadows).
+4. **Optional**: Check the *Multidirectional* box (it makes a more even hillshade with less stark shadows).
-6. Change the *Resampling* (Zoomed In and Zoomed Out) to *Bilinear* or *Cubic*
+5. Change the *Resampling* (Zoomed In and Zoomed Out) to *Bilinear* or *Cubic*
+6. Set the *Oversampling* (in the *Resampling* area of the dialog) to 1.0.

  {{< figure src="/images/tutorials/qgis_3d/create_hillshade.gif" alt="A GIF showing how to create a hillshade using the QGIS symbology dialog" title="A GIF demonstrating creating a pretty hillshade using the DTM VRT." >}}

  If you are interested in all of the other options in the dialog, make sure to checkout [this terrific tutorial](https://www.geodose.com/2020/02/how-to-make-beautiful-hillshading-map-qgis.html).

-### 3c.
+### 3d.
 Create a Colorized DEM Layer
 The hillshade created above is in grayscale.
 If you like the look, skip this step.
 If you like the look of a colorized hillshade, this step is for you.
 To create the colorized layer:

-1. Add the DEM again to QGIS (using the same steps as step 3a) and make sure it is the top layer.
+1. Add the DEM again to QGIS (using the same steps as step 3a) and make sure it is the top layer **or** right-click on the layer in the T0C and select *Duplicate Layer*.
 2. Right click on the DTM in the ToC and select *Properties*.
 3. In the properties dialog select *Symbology*.
 4. In the *Render type* dropdown select *Singleband pseudocolor* (this is the first step that is different than the steps taken to make the hillshade).